tarwn/lessthandot-hugo/blogs/content/posts/2016-10-24-easier-boundary-testing-keep-parsevalidationformat-rules-out-of-your-html-view.md

 ## Adding Boundary Tests

-So we have two options for boundary testing, we can test each available “type” with some common boundary settings or we can test each PresentationModel's inputs with the defined ones.
-The intent of the test is to make sure we handle boundaries the way we think we do, so I lean towards the more target “type” tests as getting the most bang for the buck.
+So we have two options for boundary testing, we can test each available "type" with some common boundary settings or we can test each PresentationModel's inputs with the defined ones.
+The intent of the test is to make sure we handle boundaries the way we think we do, so I lean towards the more target "type" tests as getting the most bang for the buck.

 <div id="attachment_4703" style="width: 810px" class="wp-caption aligncenter">
   <a href="/wp-content/uploads/2016/10/FasterBoundaryTests1.png"><img src="/wp-content/uploads/2016/10/FasterBoundaryTests1.png" alt="Testing Model Inputs" width="800" class="size-full wp-image-4703" srcset="/wp-content/uploads/2016/10/FasterBoundaryTests1.png 943w, /wp-content/uploads/2016/10/FasterBoundaryTests1-300x133.png 300w" sizes="(max-width: 943px) 100vw, 943px" /></a>